 Change of schedule: It is the student's responsibility to officially process all course changes through the Office of the Registrar before the deadlines listed on the Academic Calendar.
 Appropriate signatures must accompany the schedule change form.

-Adding a course: Students may add courses through the Drop/Add period indicated on the academic calendar.
+Adding a course: Students may add courses in current semester/term as follows: